Select from the following options to view more listings.

 Website, email, 215-972-7632

 Wondering what Water Mixable Oil paints are all about?
-During this one-day intensive workshop, Beth shares her unique technique with students.
-In the morning Beth will do a demo and show how she uses photography and simple apps on her phone to simplify forms enhance value and emphasize composition.
+During this one-day intensive workshop, Beth shares her unique techniques.
+Beth uses unconventional tools including squeegees and Q-tips, along with her brushes focusing on composition, values, edges, and drawing rather than color.
+Beth will do a demo and show how she uses photography and simple apps on her phone to simplify forms enhance value and emphasize composition.
 She will also discuss how to pick objects that make an exciting still life set up.
-Beth will have paint for her students to try as well as one of her prepared painting panels, brushes and other supplies.
-This workshop is for all level of painters - from beginners to returnees.
-If you have taken a workshop from Beth before, consider taking this one as we work from an actual still life setup (fruit).
+Beth will have paint for her students to try as well as one of her prepared painting panels, brushes and other supplies for you to use during the workshop.

 Location: Wayne, Pennsylvania